jcergolj/extra-checks-for-spatie-laravel-server-monitor/README.md

 ]
 ```

-If output contains `artisan queue:work`, process is running.

-### DbConnectionCountCheck
+#### DbConnectionCountCheck
 It checks if the number of mysql connections.

 It executes this command on the server: `netstat -an | grep 3306 | grep ESTABLISHED`.

 You can specify the db connection threshold in `server-monitor.php` config file.
-If it isn't provided the
-default value is 40.
+The default value is 40.

 ```php
 // config/server-monitor.php